Kreolwolf1/factory-nodejs/lib/auth/readme.md

     'someKey', 'someSecret'));

 ```

-***checkAuthorization*** method obtains sessionStore, sessionKey and sessionSecret and returns a checker function.
-It trying to get a session for the session store by cookie that provided in the handshake object, if such session with accessToken exists function doesn't return any errors.
-In other way you could get errors on client using next code
+The **checkAuthorization** method obtains `sessionStore`, `sessionKey` and `sessionSecret` and returns a checker function.

+Getting a session (if such session with the access token exists) for the session store by cookie (provided in the handshake object) does not return any errors.

+Otherwise, you could get errors on client using this code:

 ```js
 var sio = io.connect();